vobi-io/vobees-doc/versioned_docs/version-2.0.0-alpha.48/migrating-from-v1-to-v2.md

 ### Update references to the `build` directory

-In Vobees 1, all the build artifacts are located within `website/build/<PROJECT_NAME>`.
-However, in Vobees 2, it is now moved to just `website/build`.
+In Docusaurus 1, all the build artifacts are located within `website/build/<PROJECT_NAME>`.
+However, in Docusaurus 2, it is now moved to just `website/build`.
 Make sure that you update your deployment configuration to read the generated files from the correct `build` directory.

 If you are deploying to GitHub pages, make sure to run `yarn deploy` instead of `yarn publish-gh-pages` script.